kvssankar/jarvis/README.md

   <img src="https://raw.githubusercontent.com/AnsahMohammad/shots-studio/master/shots_studio/assets/icon/icon.png" width="20%" />

 # Shots Studio
-A Screenshot manager to declutter your gallery
+A Screenshot Manager to Declutter Your Gallery
 </div>

-Shots Studio turns your chaotic screenshot gallery into an intelligent, organized archive.
-Backed by powerful AI, it makes your screenshots searchable, taggable, and easy to browse — all while giving you control.
+Shots Studio turns your chaotic screenshot folder into an **intelligent, organized archive**.
+Now powered by **on-device AI with Gemma**, you can process screenshots **offline** — faster, private, and without internet dependency.

 ---

 ## What is Shots Studio?

 Drowning in screenshots you can’t find when you need them?
-**Shots Studio** solves that by bringing **AI-driven search, smart tagging, and seamless organization** to your screenshot collection.
+**Shots Studio** brings **AI-driven search, smart tagging, and seamless organization** to your screenshot collection.

 With Shots Studio, you can:

-* **Search** your screenshots by content — not just filename.
+* **Search** by content — not just file names.
 * Add or generate **tags** automatically using AI.
 * Group related screenshots into custom **collections**.
+* **Run AI fully offline** with the latest **Gemma** on-device model for faster, privacy-first processing.

 ---